Intro to Winter Mountaineering Course

 - Climbing Helmet

-- Crampons: Step in crampons with vertical front points.
+- Crampons: Step in mountaineering crampons with horizontal front points.

 - Ice Tools: Ice climbing tools